 If you’d like to learn more, we’ve got a really great video for you.

 Manychat has this incredible feature where you can automate the chatbot responses based on specific keywords that the customer uses.
+And this is one of the best ecommerce chatbot strategies that you can use.

 2. Set up keywords like “demo” or “how does this work” to trigger a chatbot sales flow or to display your sales team's Calendly link.
+This can also help you improve your customer service by answering your customers’ questions much faster and providing better resources to them.

 Here’s a great video from Manychat where they explain how to set up keyword triggers for automated chatbot flows: